Army Navy Match: Stadium

-At the first meeting of the two teams in 1878, the match was played at The Oval, before in the 1907 match being moved to The Queen's Club in Kensington.
-Since 1914 the match has been held at Twickenham Stadium (Note: Since 2024 the stadium is styled "The Allianz Stadium, Twickenham") which is the largest Rugby Union Stadium in the world, and the United Kingdom with a capacity of 82,000, it is also the home ground of the England National Team.
+At the first meeting of the two teams in 1878, the match was played at The Oval.
+In 1907 it moved to The Queen's Club in Kensington.
+Since 1914 the match has been held at Twickenham Stadium, (Note: Since 2024 the stadium is styled "The Allianz Stadium, Twickenham".) the largest rugby union stadium in the world, with a capacity of 82,000.
+It is also the home ground of the England National Team.

-The fixture constantly draws large crowds to Twickenham with the largest attendance of 81,577 in 2017.
+The fixture constantly draws large crowds to Twickenham, the largest attendance being 81,577 in 2017.

-Due to the size of the fixture, some local residents have made criticisms, about the disorderly conduct of some supporters outside of the stadium.
+Due to the size of the fixture, some local residents have made complaints about the disorderly conduct of some supporters outside of the stadium.

 Team colours

-Navy - Navy blue shorts, socks and shirt.
+Navy – navy-blue shorts, socks and shirt.

-Army - White shorts, red shirt and socks.
+Army – white shorts, red shirt and socks.

 In the first match of 1878 the Army played in white.
-The Navy have always played in blue jerseys though in 1955 their shorts were white.
+The Navy have always played in blue jerseys, though in 1955 their shorts were white.

 The First Army Navy game 1878

 The first Army vs Navy game was held on 13 February 1878 at The Oval, London, between officers of both services.
-A contemporary newspaper The Broad Arrow gave the following account of the match:
+The contemporary newspaper The Broad Arrow gave the following account of the match:

 A fine exhibition of football delighted the somewhat small number of spectators.
 Bush scored the first try for the Navy from a scrummage near the line.
 The goal was kicked by Orford.
 A band of naval spectators who had taken up their position beneath a white ensign mounted on the roof of a drag greeted this score with great cheering.
 The greasy state of the ground was not favourable for any great display of running.
 Encouraged by a cry from their supporters 'Come on Navy, Force the Passage of the Straights' the Navy mounted great pressure and scored a touch down.
 In the second half the Navy scored a second try.
 Wrench of the Army took advantage of some bad passing by the Navy and scored the Army try: The goal was kicked but this ended the scoring and the Navy deservedly won the first match between the Services.

 The full version of the report from the Broad Arrow seems to suggest that the correct quote of 'Force the Passage of the Straits' was used.

-The Army selectors made a generous contribution towards the Navy victory by selecting a Royal Artillery officer, R Bannatyne, as Team Captain.
+The Army selectors made a generous contribution towards the Navy victory by selecting a Royal Artillery officer, R. Bannatyne, as Team Captain.
 He was serving overseas at the time and received no notification of his selection.
 As a result, he was absent for the game.
 The situation was further confounded by the fact that another Army player arrived late and missed a good part of the match.